Looking for a different type of housing option? Here’s how two families got together to buy a 1970’s mansion and turned it into a duplex.

 Here are a few pieces of advice for anyone considering doing something like this.

-- Given that the space wasn’t completely separate in the beginning, and the nature of the building required a lot of shared renovation, the relationship between the two families was more roommate than the neighbour.
-Luckily both families are really relaxed and easy-going.
+- Given that the space wasn’t completely separate in the beginning, and the nature of the building required a lot of shared renovation, the relationship between the two families was more roommate than neighbor.
+Luckily both families are relaxed and easy-going.